sumedhapaliwal/sumedhapaliwal_langgraph_mat496/README.md

 Got the course roadmap: Module 1 covers foundations, router, and tool-calling agent.
 Module 2 adds memory/chatbots.
 Module 3 introduces human-in-the-loop.
 Module 4 combines everything into a complex research assistant.

 2. **Code Tweaks?** None

+### Simple Graph

+1. **What I learned?** Built my first basic graph with LangGraph's core components.
+Learned that state is the object passed between nodes (here, a dictionary with one key graph_state).
+Nodes are Python functions that take in state and update it - node 1 appends "I am", node 2 appends "happy", node 3 appends "sad".
+Normal edges connect nodes in a fixed path (start → node 1).
+Conditional edges use logic to choose paths - here a function called decide_mood randomly picks node 2 or 3 with 50-50 odds.
+Learned to build graphs using StateGraph class - add nodes, define edges with add_edge() for normal edges and add_conditional_edges() for conditional routing, then compile.
+The graph visualization shows dotted lines for conditional edges.
+Graphs use the "runnable protocol" with methods like invoke() which runs the whole graph synchronously, waiting for each step before moving to the next, and returns the final state after all nodes execute.
+So we strted by understanding a simple graph: start → node 1 → (conditional) node 2 or 3 → end.
+Walked through defining state as a dictionary, creating three node functions that append text to graph_state, implementing decide_mood conditional edge with random logic, then assembling everything with StateGraph, adding nodes/edges, compiling, and visualizing.
+Ran the graph multiple times with invoke() starting from "Hi, this is Lance" and saw different outputs based on random routing.

+2. **Code Tweaks?** Changed the input name from "Lance" to "Sumedha" to personalize it.
+Added an extra cell to run the graph multiple times and see different random outcomes.
+Link: simple_graph.ipynb